-3. (1) A prescribed business must-

-- (a) carry out and document a suitable and sufficient money laundering and terrorist financing business risk assessment which is specific to the prescribed business- - (i) as soon as reasonably practicable after these Regulations come into force, or - (ii) in the case of a prescribed business which only becomes such on or after the date these Regulations come into force, as soon as reasonably practicable after it becomes such a business, and - (b) regularly review its business risk assessment, at a minimum annually, so as to keep it up to date and, where, as a result of that review, changes to the business risk assessment are required, it must make those changes.

-(2) A prescribed business must-

-- (a) prior to the establishment of a business relationship or the carrying out of an occasional transaction, undertake a risk assessment of that proposed business relationship or occasional transaction, - (b) regularly review any risk assessment carried out under subparagraph (a) so as to keep it up to date and, where changes to that risk assessment are required, it must make those changes, and - (c) ensure that its policies, procedures and controls on forestalling, preventing and detecting money laundering and terrorist financing are appropriate and effective, having regard to the assessed risk. - (3) A prescribed business must have regard to - - (a) any relevant rules and guidance in the Handbook, and - (b) any notice or instruction issued by the Commission under the Law, - in determining, for the purposes of these Regulations, what constitutes a high or low risk.
+- 3. (1) A prescribed business must- - (a) carry out and document a suitable and sufficient money laundering and terrorist financing business risk assessment which is specific to the prescribed business- - (i) as soon as reasonably practicable after these Regulations come into force, or - (ii) in the case of a prescribed business which only becomes such on or after the date these Regulations come into force, as soon as reasonably practicable after it becomes such a business, and - (b) regularly review its business risk assessment, at a minimum annually, so as to keep it up to date and, where, as a result of that review, changes to the business risk assessment are required, it must make those changes. - (2) A prescribed business must- - (a) prior to the establishment of a business relationship or the carrying out of an occasional transaction, undertake a risk assessment of that proposed business relationship or occasional transaction, - (b) regularly review any risk assessment carried out under subparagraph (a) so as to keep it up to date and, where changes to that risk assessment are required, it must make those changes, and - (c) ensure that its policies, procedures and controls on forestalling, preventing and detecting money laundering and terrorist financing are appropriate and effective, having regard to the assessed risk. - (3) A prescribed business must have regard to - in determining, for the purposes of these Regulations, what constitutes a high or low risk.